Up Out My Face: Background

 The accompanying music video for the remix of "Up Out My Face" was directed by Carey's husband, Nick Cannon.
 Minaj spoke about filming a video with Carey and how she did not believe that the video would ever be released: "I didn't even tell anyone I shot a video with Mariah, because I didn't even believe.
 In the back of my mind, I felt like, 'This video is not gonna come out.
 There's no way I'm gonna do a video with Mariah Carey before I even put out my album.'
 Then, when it came out, I think it was the number one video on YouTube in one day, something crazy like that."
 It premiered simultaneously with the video for "Angels Cry" with Ne-Yo on Vevo on January 28, 2010.

 Synopsis

-Carey and Minaj play different characters, include Barbie dolls who escape from their boxes, sexy nurses in matching outfits, two women in a nail salon and two divas shopping.
+Carey and Minaj play different characters, including Barbie dolls who escape from their boxes, sexy nurses in matching outfits, two women in a nail salon and two divas shopping.
 Carey's doll box has "She sings" written on the front, while Minaj's say "She raps".
 Cannon makes a cameo appearance in the video, which Chris Ryan of MTV Buzzworthy thought was a reference to the 2002 film, Drumline.
 According to Anna Pickard of The Guardian, the escape from their packaging demonstrates a theme of being independent women and that they will not be restrained by men.